lebsockdeborah/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems than it solves.
 It's important to write clear, understandable code first and optimize only when needed.

+# 2023-12-09
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan beforehand.
+When starting a new project or working on a complex task, create a plan with a timeline and break it down into smaller, manageable steps.
+Having a clear plan will keep you focused and on track, making it easier to stay disciplined and avoid getting sidetracked.
+ - 来自NLP